MS Degrees - Department of Economics

-Applications are now accepted online for fall 2023.
+We are now accepting online applications for fall 2023.
 There is no formal deadline for application; however, applications received before February 15 are prioritized for scholarship consideration.

-See Estimated Grad Student Costs for listings of estimated student expenses for a nine-month academic year.
-Please note that the Office of Admissions updates these figures so they may increase in future academic years.
-These figures are only estimates and can vary student to student.
+See the Estimated Grad Student Costs for estimated student expenses for a nine-month academic year.
+These figures are only estimates and can vary from student to student.

 The MS program provides both merit-based and needs-based scholarships.
 All applications are reviewed for scholarship opportunities.
 Applications received early are prioritized for scholarship consideration.

 "The program perfectly complemented my undergraduate degree with more rigorous economics coursework and applied research experience.
 The skills I developed have opened doors for career opportunities that would not have otherwise been possible.”

 “I have already learned so much after one month in my new job and am excited about the future.
 While completing all of this analysis, I realized how grateful I am to have attended ISU and completed the MSAE program as it gave me the supporting background knowledge that has allowed me to catch on quickly in my new career.”

 “Going through the research process is an excellent opportunity to get and work with hands-on data, and to answer questions, which are all super marketable skills.
 Wendong and Peter are fantastic.
 They were a great help and made research a very enjoyable experience.”